-I had this conversation with a friend who taught at an Uncommon School for two years and “graduated” from Relay.
+I had this conversation with a friend who taught at an Uncommon School for a year and “graduated” from Relay.

 Here’s some of what she said.

 I don’t tell people I went to Relay because it’s embarrassing.
 It’s just brainwashing.
 Which is why I’m applying to real grad school next year.
 I can’t remember anything I learned there.

 It’s like a gang.
 You’re initiated in and its hard to get out.
 Uncommon is like a prison.
 The Kindergarten orientation is an indoctrination, with no warmth, it’s all mechanical.
 It’s like you’re breaking them, the way you’d break a horse.

 And if you’re there long enough you get rewarded for being hardcore mechanical and having little robots who speak a certain way, walk a certain way.
 And I hated the color system (Students get assigned a color based on their behavior each day) seeing kids crying at the end of the day because of their color.
 You can’t reduce a kid to a color.

 I was very disturbed when I started there.
 I was very depressed for the year I worked there.
 I always thought I could be one of these kids.
 So it didn’t sit well with me.